assafna/technion-users-pre-slurm-tutorial/README.md

     - `%x` - Job name.
     - `%j` - Job ID.

-    __Note:__ this script is intended to run on 16 GPUs, modify it if needed.
+    __Note:__ this script is intended to run on 16 GPUs (E.g., 2 nodes with 8 GPUs each), modify it if needed.
 Notice how only a single task (`--ntasks 1`) is needed for running with MPI.

 3. Submit a new Slurm job.